 Kinglsey header

-A short about Emily Dickenson has won a prestigious Telly Award—and Columbus College of Art & Design filmmakers helped make it happen.
-Film & Video Assistant Professor and Chair Kingsley Lims Nyarko assembled a group of CCAD students and others to tell the story of renowned poet Emily Dickenson with the short film Showdown in Amherst, which recently landed a silver Telly for in the category Narrative & Scripted—Non-Broadcast.
+A short about Emily Dickinson has won a prestigious Telly Award—and Columbus College of Art & Design filmmakers helped make it happen.
+Film & Video Assistant Professor and Chair Kingsley Lims Nyarko assembled a group of CCAD students and others to tell the story of renowned poet Emily Dickinson with the short film Showdown in Amherst, which recently landed a silver Telly for in the category Narrative & Scripted—Non-Broadcast.
 The prestigious awards, introduced 1979, recognize the best in television and video; Showdown in Amherst was selected for the honor from a field of 12,000 entries from all 50 states and six continents.
 (In addition to the Telly awards, Showdown in Amherst was a quarter-finalist in the Sunvale Screenplay Contest earlier in the year.)

 CCAD Film & Video faculty, students, and alumni helped produce Showdown in Amherst, which won a silver Telly award in the category Narrative & Scripted—Non-Broadcast.